espocrm/cla/README.md

 To sign [EspoCRM Contributors License Agreement](https://github.com/espocrm/cla/blob/master/cla.md) you need:

-* Fork this repository.
+1. Fork this repository.

-* Create a new file in `contributors` directory named `your_github_account_name.md` with a following content:
+1. Create a new file in the `contributors` directory named `your_github_account_name.md` with the following content:
 ```
-I hereby agree to the terms of the EspoCRM Contributor License Agreement v1.1.
+I hereby agree to the terms of the EspoCRM Contributor License Agreement v2.0.

 Today's Date

 Your Name
 ```
-* Pull request it back.
+3. Pull request it back.

 ### Example